gjtorikian/panda-docs/README.md

 This is a documentation build system that takes Markdown files as sources, and produces HTML files.
 It runs on [Node.js](http://nodejs.org/), and uses [Jade](http://jade-lang.com/) as its templating engine.

-A lot of the concepts are based on [maximebf's "beautiful-docs"](https://github.com/maximebf/beautiful-docs), but there are so many differences--the most notable being that this is in Javascript, not Coffeescript--that I decided to turn it into a complete fork.

 ## Features

  - Markdown syntax using [NAMP](https://github.com/gjtorikian/namp).
 NAMP supports: